DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/3D Processing/3d_object_finder_procedure.rst

 Adjust Model Parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-After the model is defined users can adjust model perameters in the model config page.
+After the model is defined users can adjust model parameters in the model config page.
 The most common adjustment of model parameters are downsample strength and search detail.
 Remember to
 click "Update Model" if these two settings are changed.

 You can define search region by checking "Constrain Search Region" and use "Set Search Region" button.
-This will enter the interaction mode where you need to draw a bouding box to include
+This will enter the interaction mode where you need to draw a bounding box to include
-the search reagion, similar to defining a model from scene.
+the search region, similar to defining a model from scene.

 You can also define the range of rotation of the model.
 Click "Adjust Pose" to enter the interaction mode where you can rotate the model around origin by click and drag on the model cloud.
 This will define a base pose.
-Then you can speficy the X,Y,Z rotation range based on the base pose.
+Then you can specific the X,Y,Z rotation range based on the base pose.

 .. image:: Images/3d_obj_finder/adjust_pose.png
    :align: center